stevencombs/retrocombs.github.io/_posts/pet/2022-12-02-upgrade-pet.md

 5. Alpha-numeric keys are tan, character supplement keys RETURN, SHIFT, SPACE, CLR/HOME, and INST/DEL are red, and user keys OFF/RVS, RUN/STOP, CSR↑↓, and CSR←→ are light blue.
 6. Press CSR↑↓ and CSR←→ to move the cursor down and right.
 Hold SHIFT and the corresponding key to move the cursor up and left.
 Commodore repeats this cursor key arrangement on the VIC-20 and the C64.

 Here's the love/hate relationship.
 You hate using the keyboard and it can't be used to touch-type.
-Because you can't touch-type on it, the keyboard makes sense and makes longer Commodore BASIC sequences faster.
+Because you can't touch-type on it, the keyboard makes sense and makes hammering out longer Commodore BASIC sequences faster.
 Faster than touch-typing?
 No. But if you have to suffer with hunt and peck, things can go quicker with this layout when you use command short cuts (the first two or three letters of a command with the second or third character shifted) and the keys on the top row.
-Since you don't have to hold a shift key for special characters, you can enter those quickly.
+Since you don't have to hold the shift key for special characters, you can enter those quickly.

-With a review of the industrial design complete, let's lift the hood and see what's side.
+With a review of the industrial design complete, let's, "literally" (and I did use that correctly) lift the hood and see what's side.

 ### Lift the Case

-The case includes a hinge to open the entire top of the PET like the hood of a car.
-It even includes a "kick-stand" to hold the top of the PET open.
+The case includes a hinged top to open the PET like the hood of a car.
+It even includes a "hood-stand" to hold the top of the PET open.
 Inside the PET is the motherboard and power supply.
 There's even ample room left over to throw in a spare tire or luggage for your weekend trip!
 The first time I lifted the hood, I knew it was time for this PET to get a good interior cleaning.

 ## First step, clean up!

 Externally, my PET was clean and in good condition.
 Scott gave the device lots of love and attention to the exterior, even touching up scratches with paint.
 Opening the Commodore PET revealed an interior of dirt.
 Scott later mentioned that he wanted to clean the interior before VCFMW 2022 but ran out of time.

-I was not averse to a cleaning and grabbed the alcohol, swabs, and a rag and got to work.
+I was not averse to a cleaning and grabbed the alcohol, swabs, toothbrush, and a rag.
 I removed the motherboard to make cleanup easier and inspected everything as I removed them for any damage.
 There was none.
+In the end, the interior looked pristine!
+Now I have to keep it that way.

 Once the PET was all cleaned up, it was time to make the upgrades.